thesephist/eliza/README.md

 ![Eliza running in a browser](docs/screenshot.png)

 ELIZA was one of the earliest programs designed to hold a natural language conversation with human users, and uses a simple algorithm with a predefined "script" to parse your messages and try to offer a related response.
-The most popular script, including the one included in this web app, is a "doctor" script that tries to ask rhetorical questions like a superficial therapist might.
+The most popular script, also included in this web app, is a "doctor" script that tries to ask rhetorical questions like a superficial therapist might.

 ## Usage

-If you want to simply try Eliza, you can find try the [online chat interface](https://eliza.dotink.co/).
+If you want to simply try Eliza, you can try the [online chat interface](https://eliza.dotink.co/).

 If you want to customize Eliza or run it locally: